panva/node-oidc-provider/docs/README.md

 ### claims

-Defines the claims that the OpenID Provider MAY be able to supply values for.
+Describes the claims that the OpenID Provider MAY be able to supply values for.
- It defines 2 different things:
+ It is used to achieve two different things related to claims:
  - which additional claims are available to RPs (configure as `{ claimName: null }`)
  - which claims fall under what scope (configure `{ scopeName: ['claim', 'another-claim'] }`)